 This is not an actual anatomical object like an organ, a bone, or a muscle; it is more an area behind the stomach, centered near the naval and in front of the aorta and diaphragm, which houses a nerve network (associated with the ancient chakra system).

 The psoas and the diaphragm come together at a junction point known as the solar plexus.

 No wonder the psoas is so special.
 It has been called the “hidden prankster,” the “opinionated psoas,” the “great pretender,” a “conductor,” and the “fight or flight muscle,” among other things.
-One wonderful physical therapist, Dr. Gary, calls it the “front butt.”
-What a marvelous identity!

 The psoas can:

 stimulate organs and nerves;

 contract, release, stabilize, neutralize, or deteriorate like any other muscle;